neelimishra/skeletron/README.md

 # Questions

-What do GCN people mean by *spectral domain*?
+What do GCN researchers mean by *spectral domain*?

 How will re-sampling graphs deal with branching points?
 Leaves?
 How will it deal with short sections between branches of length 1,2,3 (e.g. synapses)?